gnugat/ssc-btlr/doc/02-cht/01-message.md

 ### Config: Chunk Memory Size

-The value of `--chunk-memory-size` needs to be a multiple of 3, as for each user prompt there are currently 3 log files in last messages: one for the user prompt, one for the augmented prompt and one for the model completion.
+The value of `--chunk-memory-size` needs to be a multiple of 2, as for each user prompt there are currently 2 log files in messages: one for the user prompt and one for the model completion.

 There is a Memory Pointer that will initially point to the first ever log.

-If `--chunk-memory-size 15` is used, whenever the number of logs after the memory pointer exceeds the configured Chunk Memory Size, a summary of the 15 logs is generated, and the Memory Pointer gets moved to the 16th message.
+If `--chunk-memory-size 10` is used, whenever the number of logs after the memory pointer exceeds the configured Chunk Memory Size, a summary of the 10 logs is generated, and the Memory Pointer gets moved to the 11th message.

 The Last Messages section in the augmented prompt only includes logs from the Memory Pointer on.